tim0g/timog.org/content/posts/how to make natto toast/index.md

 ---
 I sometimes need to scavenge the inside of the refrigerator for a quick bite and for some reason, there's always left-over bread and nattō lying around somewhere.

 Here's how to make a protein-rich, tasty toast using this traditional Japanese food made from fermented soybeans.

-The flavor vaguely reminds me of [vegemite](https://en.wikipedia.org/wiki/Vegemite) sandwich.
+I don't think it tastes anywhere near it, but the flavor vaguely reminds me of [vegemite](https://en.wikipedia.org/wiki/Vegemite) sandwich.

 ### 1. Toast a slice of raisin bread